 In 1989, the dti introduced the Innovation Support for Electronics (ISE) programme to fund up to 50% of specified costs incurred by electronics firms in the development of new products.
-The objective of the ISE programme was to promote technology development so as to assist import replacement and increased exportation of electronics.
-The dti appointed the IDC to administer the programme on its behalf.
+The justification for supporting innovation in local electronics firms was an increasing net trade deficit in electronics products.
+The objective of the ISE programme was thus to promote technology development so as to assist import replacement and increased exportation of electronics.6 The dti appointed the IDC to administer the programme on its behalf.
+An evaluation of the first few projects suggested favourable results in terms of exports, stimulating further R&D and contributing to tax revenues7.
+Based on these results, the government declared the ISE programme to be successful.

 In April 1993, the ISE was extended and restructured to cover all sectors of the economy, except defence, as a means to catalysing a wider range of innovation.
-The restructured programme was thus named the Support Programme for Industrial Innovation (SPII).
+The expansion to include all sectors was based on the success of the ISE programme and on the acknowledgement that the ISE programme was too selective and targeted in catering exclusively to electronics firms8.
+The restructured programme was thus named SPII.
 Specifically, SPII was designed to promote the development of commercially viable, innovative products and/or processes and facilitate the commercialisation of such technologies, through the provision of financial assistance.

 Since its inception in 1993, SPII has undergone a number of changes to streamline its processes and to increase its accessibility to South African entities and general citizenry.
 These changes included the introduction of the Partnership Scheme in 1999 to fund large projects by corporate entities; and the introduction of the Black Economic Empowerment (BEE) Scheme to increase accessibility for BEE companies in 2004.
 The BEE Scheme was revised in 2005 to broaden its mandate to include support for small, very small and micro-enterprises, and as a result was renamed the Product Process Development (PPD) Scheme.
 Currently, SPII offers three schemes: The PPD Scheme, the SPII Matching Scheme, and the SPII Partnership Scheme (PII).
-These http://www.oecd.org/dac/evaluationofdevelopmentprogrammes/daccriteriaforevaluatingdevelopmentassistance.htm.
-Innovation Policy: A Guide for Developing Countries - World Bank (2010)
+Financial assistance is only available for projects that have already concluded basic research; and financial assistance ends after the pre-production prototype of the product or process is complete.
+In 2011 SPII underwent a review process in order to better align it with IDC rules and criteria.